Weight Loss Injections

 However, this does not mean that it is currently available for us to prescribe as GP's

-• It is a mandatory requirement of Mounjaro prescribing that there is a 'wrap around' service that helps with diet, lifestyle and exercise.
-This has also not been comissioned as of yet.
+- It is a mandatory requirement of Mounjaro prescribing that there is a 'wrap around' service that helps with diet, lifestyle and exercise for it to be prescribed on the NHS

 Who would be eligible?